2009 Lahore police academy attack

 At 07:31 on 30 March 2009, the Manawan Police Academy in Lahore, Pakistan, was attacked by an estimated 12 gunmen.
 The perpetrators were armed with automatic weapons and grenades or rockets and some were dressed as policemen.
 They took over the main building during a morning parade when 750 unarmed police recruits were present on the compound's parade ground.
 Police forces arrived 90 minutes later and were able to take back the building by 15:30.
 Five trainees, two instructors and a passer-by were killed.
-A suspect was captured alive in a field near the school.
-Three of the attackers blew themselves up to avoid arrest while three others were taken into custody as they tried to escape in police uniforms.
+Five of the attackers were killed in the fighting and three more blew themselves up to avoid arrest.
+A suspect was captured alive in a field near the school and three others were taken into custody as they tried to escape in police uniforms.
 The four were taken to undisclosed locations for interrogation by the security forces according to local media.

 Initial attacks

 The Manawan Police Academy is a training school of the Pakistan Police located on the outskirts of Lahore.
-At around 07:30 at least 12 gunmen, some dressed in police uniform, attacked the academy during the morning drill hour when around 750 unarmed police recruits were on parade.
+At around 07:30, at least 12 gunmen, some dressed in police uniform, attacked the academy during the morning drill hour when around 750 unarmed police recruits were on parade.
 The gunmen apparently gained access to the site by scaling the perimeter wall before causing three or four explosions on the parade ground, using grenades or rockets, and opening fire with automatic weapons.
 Several civilians on the road adjacent to the compound were hit by fire from the gunmen apparently when the gunmen attacked a police guard detachment near to a gate.

 The academy had only been in a peacetime defensive stance and probably contained just a small armoury of outdated weapons.
 The attackers proceeded across the parade ground and stormed the academy building, taking hostages from the police trainees and establishing three or four defensive positions including one on the rooftop.